 In addition to destroying or selling all known chametz, every Jewish person over the age of bar or bas mitzvah must declare his or her chametz as ownerless.
-This declaration is recited at the same time we burn our chametz, and it must be recited before sof z'man biur chametz, which, this year, is at 11:37 AM in the Chicago area.
+This declaration is recited towards the conclusion of burning the chametz.
+Burning the chametz and reciting this statement must be concluded before sof z'man biur chametz, which, this year, is at 11:28 AM in the Chicago area.